A parenting plan is a document that helps

 A visitation schedule includes when the parent can spend time with their child including but not limited to holidays, weekends, and summer vacations.

 Virginia courts favor a fair visitation schedule that will allow both parents to be involved in the lives of their children.

-What should be Included in my Visitation Schedule?
+What Should We Include in Our Visitation Schedule?

 When creating a visitation schedule for your Virginia parenting plan, how you and your spouse plan to schedule parenting time on both holidays and summer vacation should be addressed.